 - salt and pepper to taste

-- Toss in grated Parmigiano, season with salt and pepper, and whisk.
+- Toss in grated Parmigiano, and whisk until well blended.

-- Throw in leftover pasta and slowly fold until pasta is evenly distributed with the egg mixture, then evenly distribute the morsels of fresh mozzarella into the mixture.
+- Throw leftover pasta into the bowl, and slowly fold until pasta is well coated with the egg mixture.

-- In a medium saute pan drizzle in olive oil and bring to a medium heat.
-Pour in pasta and egg mixture and move the pan around to evenly distribute the mixture in the pan.
-Cook for about 5 minutes.
+- In a medium sauté pan drizzle in olive oil and bring to a medium heat.
+Pour in pasta and egg mixture and move the pan around and also use your fork to evenly distribute the mixture in the pan.
+Cook for about 4-5 minutes.

-- With a spatula lift up the outer edge to check if the bottom is a light golden color.
-Take a plate that fits into the pan just right, and using one hand on the handle and one putting pressure on the plate, flip the frittata upside down into the plate, then slide it back into the pan and continue cooking for another 8-10 minutes or until you check the edge with the spatula to see if it is done.
+- Using one hand on the handle and one putting pressure on the plate, flip the frittata upside down into the plate, then slide it back into the pan and continue cooking for another 4-5 minutes or until you check the edge with the spatula to see if it is crispy and golden brown.